bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

 The second, slightly more complicated case occurs when there is a gateway between the server and the local machine.
-In that situation a reverse tunnel must be estabished from the server to the gateway.
+In that situation a reverse tunnel must be established from the server to the gateway.
 Additionally the tunnel from the local machine will also point to the gateway.

 Issue the following commands on the **remote host** where the Bokeh server